aaqyaar/abdizamed/README.md

 ---

 Thank you for visiting!
-Explore more about Abdi's journey in tech, and reach out for questions or collaboration ideas!
+Explore more about my journey in tech, and reach out for questions or collaboration ideas!